agourlay/json-2-csv/Readme.md

 ## Features

-- ingests JSON collections from a `File` or from a `Stream[String]`.
+- ingests JSON collections from a `File` or from a `LazyList[String]`.
-- nested JSON objects are turned into extra CSV columns and lines.
+- turns nested JSON objects into extra CSV columns and lines.
 - works in a streaming fashion with a small memory footprint.

 ## Limitations